 Are group visits possible?

-From 15.06.2021 visits of groups with max.
-7 persons incl. guide are possible from DI to FR in compliance with the measures listed here.
 Please book the desired number of tickets via München Ticket.
-A registration of the visit at the visitor service is thus not necessary.
-If you would like to book a guided tour, please complete the booking form at www.pinakothek.de/besuch.
+Please register your your visit at the visitor service.
+If you would like to book a guided tour, please complete the booking at https://www.pinakothek.de/en/visit.
 If you have any further questions, please contact the Visitor Service (firstname.lastname@example.org).

 Can I check items of clothing and bags?